View of Culross town square and the ochre walls of Culross Palace, used in Outlander as the village of Cranesmuir.

 Mercat Cross & Village Square

-The cobbled square in front of Culross’s Mercat Cross was transformed into Cranesmuir — Geillis Duncan’s home village.
+The cobbled square in front of Culross’s Mercat Cross appears on screen as Cranesmuir’s centre — Geillis Duncan’s home village.
 It’s here Claire watches a boy punished in public and where townsfolk gather for judgment.
 The setting was used without major alteration, making it one of the most recognisable filming locations in all of Outlander.

 Culross’s town square remains almost unchanged from the 1600s — a rare example of a Scottish royal burgh preserved in full.
 Located just across the Forth from South Queensferry, the square and surrounding lanes make for a rich historical visit beyond the screen.
 It’s walkable, photogenic, and perfect for a short day trip from Edinburgh or the cruise port.